**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Belt – I used embroidery floss

-The body fabric should be a rectangle that is as tall the body section of the wooden peg doll.
+The body fabric should be a rectangle that is as tall as the body section of the wooden peg doll.

 Use the printable pattern pieces to make this easy.

-Step 2: Wrap the belt around the body and knot it.
 I put a tiny dab of glue behind the knot to secure it.

-Step 3: Attach the head covering.
+Step 3d: Attach the head covering.

+That's it for Mary!
 Simple and yet just the sweetest.

 Step 4.
-Make Joseph:
+How to Make Joseph

 The process of making the rest of the people is largely the same as it was for making Mary.

 4a.
-Pieces needed for Joseph:
+Pieces Needed for Joseph:

 - Body piece – I used dark brown burlap